eawag-surface-waters-research/lake-calibrator/README.md

 - The values should all have the same units.
 - There should be one file per lake and per parameter, e.g. lake_name/temperature.csv, lake_name/secchi.csv

+Observation frequency both in time and in depth can have a large impact on calibration results.
+A disproportionate amount of observations in a given season or at a given depth will bias the calibration.
+This can be handled by down sampling the observation to specific time intervals e.g. monthly and fixed depth values e.g. 1, 2, 5, 20 or by adjusting the weight given to each observation.
+This should be done prior to producing the observation files.

 ## License
 This package is licensed under the MIT License.